mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 ## 2. Functions defined as processes

-Our Dockerfile should read a fprocess enviroment variable and define an entrypoint with this command.
+Our Dockerfile should read a "fprocess" environment variable and define an entry point with this command.
-The following example shows how the variable is defined as a imagemagick command.
+The following example shows how the variable is defined as a resize imagemagick command.

 ```yaml
 shrink-image: